-Objective 2.6 To activate and optimize Claims technology for CAT response.
+Objective 2.8 To activate and optimize Claims technology for CAT response.
 Description Coordinate the updating of the Claims system, portals, and websites.
 Purchase additional computers.
 Communicate about IT support during a CAT.
 Purpose To ensure staff have the technology to respond in accordance with the Plan.
 Participants General Manager and Executive Leadership Team, Claims, IT Action Plans Claims Requests incident template from CGI and sets reserves (e.g., indemnity and expense).
 Reports to General Manager and Claims when templates are ready.
 Recommends activation of "CAT mode" in Claims Center, the Claims Center for Policyholders and Agents, and sets the estimate incident dates Updates Claims Center to "CAT mode," with incident name, date range, and reserves.
-Underwriting Recommends activation of "Storm Mode" to update policy systems to the General Manager and, upon approval, activates "Storm Mode" Requests that IT activate "CAT Mode" in CGI Agent Portal IT Prices new PC computers, extra monitors, and supplies such as toner.
+Underwriting Recommends activation of "Storm Mode" to update policy systems to the General Manager and, upon approval, activates "Storm Mode" Requests that IT activate "CAT Mode" in CGI Agent Portal Prices new PC computers, extra monitors, and supplies such as toner.
 Communicates the request for additional equipment to the General Manager.
 Works with Rentsys to ensure availability of required technology.
 Orders computers at first notice of the incident since delivery takes two weeks.
+General Manager and Executive Leadership Team approve equipment purchases.
 Exhibits, or Related Documents Additional Information The following roles have permissions to set TWIA TOS systems in CAT mode: General Manager, Underwriting Management, Vice President of Claims, & and the Chief Information Officer.
 May decide to use equipment in training rooms in lieu of ordering new equipment to shorten time frames.
 Compliance QA or Testing

-2.7 Manage Publication of CAT Communications and Advertisements
+2.9 Manage Publication of CAT Communications and Advertisements

-Objective 2.7 To manage publication of CAT communications and advertisements.
+Objective 2.9 To manage publication of CAT communications and advertisements.
 Description Execute the communications plan to inform the public, policyholders, and stakeholders of preparations in the pre-incident phase, as well as response efforts.
 Purpose To operate transparently through open communication with stakeholders.
-Participants Communications and Legislative Affairs, General Manager and Executive Leadership Team Action Plans Claims Works with Communications & Legislative Affairs to provide needed information.
+Participants Communications and Legislative Affairs, General Manager and Executive Leadership Team Action Plans Works with Communications & Legislative Affairs to provide needed information.
 Communications and Legislative Affairs determines whether to: Gets input from Claims to determine which stakeholder groups need to be notified of CAT Plan activation.
 Meets with team to review communications plan and reviews for execution.
 Runs print advertisements in appropriate news outlets to report claims procedures.
 Runs radio spots in appropriate outlets to report claims procedures.
 Posts messaging across pertinent social channels (Facebook and Twitter) to promote claims procedures.
 Publishes announcements on the TWIA/TFPA websites.
 Alerts agents of the status of the catastrophe planning and response.
 Alerts evacuating policyholders to bring their policy and agent contact information via print advertisements, radio spots, social media and TWIA/TFPA websites.
 Includes remote office information in print advertisements and radio spots.
 Determines where to buy media for geographies identified as impacted by the incident.
 Distributes press release with information on the incident, either: "Advice on Hurricane Preparedness in Context of Approaching Storm" or "Hurricane Has Hit."
 Establishes a relationship with the Texas Disaster Recovery liaison and attends phone conferences on behalf of TWIA and TFPA.
-Conducts media training for executives and disaster duty spokespersons, and prepares talking points for media interviews.
 Meets with approved media contacts and confirms Associations' level of readiness at agreed intervals.
-Related Documents Additional Information Compliance QA or Testing
+General Manager and Executive Leadership Team Coordinates with Communications and Legislative Affairs to develop catastrophe preparedness and response media content.
+Exhibits, or Related Documents Additional Information Compliance QA or Testing

-2.8 Activate an Efficient and Scalable Enterprise Call Center
+2.10 Activate an Efficient and Scalable Enterprise Call Center